 Or be put directly towards your funeral

-With some over 50s life insurance policies you can arrange for the cash payout to go directly to an allocated funeral director when you die.
+With some over 50s insurance policies you can arrange for the cash payout to go directly to an allocated funeral director when you die.
 This means the money will be taken straight off the final bill for your funeral and your loved ones will only have to pay the balance.
 See how funeral benefit option works.

 How a funeral plan can help